arj101/circuit-quest-iste/prelim.md

    [Inputs: $a_0, ...a_3$, $b_0, ...b_3$, Outputs: $o_0, ...o_3$]
    <br>

-18. Two players are playing rock paper scissor.
-Three input bits are given per player, representing their choice, bits of player A are $r_a, p_a, s_a$ and that of player B are $r_b, p_b, s_b$, where the letters r, p, s represent the players choice (r - rock, p - paper, s - scissor).
-The bits corresponding to a player's choice is 1, and others are 0, (only 1 bit corresponding to a player is equal to 1 at once).
+18. Two players are playing Rock Paper Scissors.
+Three input bits are given per player representing their choice, bits of player A are $r_a, p_a, s_a$ and that of player B are $r_b, p_b, s_b$, where the letters r, p, s represent the players choice (r - rock, p - paper, s - scissors).
+The bit corresponding to a player's choice is 1, and others are 0, (only 1 bit corresponding to a player is equal to 1 at once).
 Output the bit $o$ which is 1 if player A won, otherwise 0. <br>
    [Inputs: $r_a, p_a, s_a$, $r_b, p_b, s_b$, Outputs: $o$]

 <div style="display: none;">